 Another stumbling block is the process of notating the music as you write it.
 Some clever people can simply memorise their improvisations and compositions but it doesn’t work for everyone.
 Music notation software, of which there are some very good low cost or free options available, once mastered will make the process of writing your music much easier than using pencil and manuscript paper.
 Of course, the better your understanding of music theory, the easier it is to know how to use music notation software.

 But how and where do you start?
 First and foremost, it’s important to forget about your inhibitions.
 Try to be like a child - perhaps try writing something that makes you feel some kind of emotion be it happiness or nostalgia.
 The first thing you write might not be perfect but you have to start somewhere - anywhere at all!
-Be prepared to accept it at it is and try to learn something from the exercise.
+Be prepared to accept it as it is and try to learn something from the exercise.
 Just do it and see what happens.
 Think of what it was like when you drew or painted pictures as a young child.
 You probably didn’t think ‘oh that’s rubbish!’.
 Perhaps you felt quite satisfied with it and moved on to start the next one.

 Keep it simple, at least to begin with.
-The tendency for beginners is to expect to do too much all at once.
+The tendency for beginners is to attempt too much all at once.
 Be realistic.
-A beginner is unlikely to be able to start off writing beautifully harmonised preludes in the style of Bach.
+A beginner is unlikely to be able to start off writing beautifully harmonised preludes and fugues in the style of Bach.
 Simple melodies without accompaniment are more realistic.
 Experienced composers usually set boundaries for themselves to work within in order to ensure that they don’t get too carried away with their ideas.
 For example, you might decide to write a piece that lasts 30 seconds, uses just three notes and has two beats in every bar.
 Too many conflicting ideas in a single composition can create confusion for the listener.

 Sometimes an idea can come to mind, perhaps a simple and catchy melody, and it is difficult to know where to take the idea.
 This is where experimentation comes into play where you can try varying the idea.
 Try changing the last two or so notes in the melody or change the order of the notes.
 Turn the musical idea upside down and see how it sounds.
 Or you can simply follow your musical instincts and see where they take the melody.